CaglarAltunelN/thebestpossible/README.md

 But I focused on the top right corner of pass accuracy vs the xP index plot, to identify elite passers, only among midfielders.
 Then I increased my focus into who exceeds expectations in terms of the xP index level given their pass accuracies.
 I noted these players down as potentially very effective passers who manage to create successful pass attempts under tougher situations.

+#### Inter Milan - End of Season Club Performance Report
+The pdf file covers our team's final report delivered for the completion of David Sumpter's Mathematical Modelling in Football course.
+I took an active role in formulating the metrics (such as weighting of expected goals and expected threats) and the simulation modelling parts of the club performance report.